-Ignore and forget the misinformation depicted and discussed on the glut of foolish and idiotic, paranormal reality shows.
+Ignore and forget the misinformation depicted and discussed on the glut of foolish, idiotic, and fraudulent paranormal reality shows.
 They’re about as real as a wooden nickel or an honest politician and are NOTHING more than mindless entertainment for people who do not know any better.
-Do not attempt to emulate or reproduce what you see and here on these shows, as you’ll be totally wasting your money and time.
+Do not attempt to emulate or reproduce what you see and here on these shows, as you’ll be totally wasting your time and money.
 If paranormal phenomena was as common as depicted on these nonsensical shows, it wouldn’t be called paranormal or phenomena anymore, would it?

 Several interesting metaphors help to clarify this point.